furkandotpy/countsy/README.md

-# Pycount
+# Countsy
-This is pycount.
+This is countsy.
 Currently you can return the amount of lines for all Python-Files of an entire dictionary.
 It does not ignore comments and or blank lines (probably following), also I would like to work on implementing more programming languages.